 - Trust your instincts.

-- Keep all pictures of damages to property, phone logs, emails, and letters-they are evidence.
+- Keep all phone logs, emails, letters, and pictures of any damages to property, – it is all evidence.

 - Create a safety plan for yourself and consider a court protective order.

 - Use long, complicated passwords for Internet web sites, e-mails, online banking, and other portals that may contain personal information.